How to Prepare for the New Brunswick SAFE Home Assessment Without Failing

 All floors:

-- Is there a working smoke alarm on every level?
+- Is there a working smoke alarm on every level and near sleeping areas?

 - Are stairways equipped with handrails?